jbugli-NJ/FinalProject-Group3/Code/README.md

 ## Local development and use

-The following steps are required for local use:
+The following steps are required for local use.
+Some commands may require OS-based alterations.

-1. Clone the repository and navigate to the 'Code' folder (the root for all items below)
+1. Clone the repository and navigate to the 'Code' folder.
+    - Remain in the 'Code' directory, serving as the root for all items below

-2. Create and activate a virtual environment
+2. Create a virtual environment

 3. Install all dependencies
-    - Standard: "pip install -e ."
+    - Standard: activate the .venv and use "pip install -e ."
-    - With uv: "uv sync"
+    - With uv: "uv sync" and activate the .venv afterwards

     [Skip steps 4-5 below for inference-only use]